AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-form-to-marketo-engage.md

 * **Follow-up automation**: It helps in automating follow-up emails and workflows triggered by form submissions, ensuring timely communication with leads.

-## Key Benefits of using AEM Forms (Adaptive Forms) over alternative Form solutions
+## Key Benefits of using AEM Forms over alternative Form solutions

 The table below outlines the few reasons to choose AEM Forms over other alternative Form solutions: